DavidCEllis/ducktools-env/README.md

 * `pip` as a zipapp via subprocess used to install UV and where UV is unavailable
 * `uv` where available as a faster installer and for locking dependencies for bundles

 PyPI:
 * `ducktools-classbuilder` (A lazy, faster implementation of the building blocks behind things like dataclasses)
 * `ducktools-lazyimporter` (A simple class based tool to handle deferred imports)
 * `ducktools-scriptmetadata` (The parser for inline script metadata blocks)
 * `ducktools-pythonfinder` (A tool to discover python installs available for environment creation)
 * `packaging` (for comparing dependency lists to cached environments)
-* `tomli` (for Python 3.10 to support the TOML format)
+* `reannotate` (for correctly handling Python 3.14 annotations)

 ## Other tools in this space ##

 ### zipapp ###

 The standard library [`zipapp`](https://docs.python.org/3/library/zipapp.html) is at the core of how `ducktools-env` works.
 However it doesn't support running with C extensions and it has no inbuilt way to control which Python it will run under.

 By contrast `ducktools-env` will respect a specified python version and required extensions, these